semmons98/semmons98.github.io/README.md

 I do research with Dr. Rogier Windhorst's cosmology research group at ASU - currently using JWST images to study star formation and quenching at cosmic noon.
 I have also contributed to projects relating to planetary science and astrobiology in the past.
 I also work as an undergraduate TA for the lab portions of ASU's Intro Astronomy for Non-Majors (AST 111 and AST 112).

-Outside of science I sometimes make silly python programs for fun and make games (mostly tabletop, though video games are not out of the question).
+Outside of science I sometimes make silly python programs for fun and make and play games.

 My full CV can be found <a href="{{ site.baseurl }}/pdfs/CV Updated 7_29_26.pdf" target="_blank">here</a>, and I can be emailed at semmons3@asu.edu.